2KAbhishek/BWnB/README.md

 ### Windows

-Double click `windows/BWnB.theme`.
+On Windows 10 and newer, double click [windows/BWnB](./windows/BWnB.theme)

+For Windows 7 and older double click [windows/BWnB_legacy](./windows/BWnB_legacy.theme)

 ### Linux

 #### KDE

-You have to use a plasma theme that follows color scheme (e.g Breeze, Arc Color).
+You have to use a plasma theme that allows color scheme customization (e.g Breeze, Arc Color).

-Open System Settings > Color, then click on install from file and select `kde/BWnB.colors`.
+Open System Settings > Color, then click on install from file and select [kde/BWnB.colors](./kde/BWnB.colors).

 Then go to Application styles and pick an appropriate option, I'll again recommend Breeze.

 #### Kvantum

-Install the [Kvantum theme](./kde/BWnB/) and select it.
+Install the [Kvantum theme](./kvantum) in Kvantum Manager and select it.

+After installing you can select it via the CLI using: `kvantummanager --set "BWnB"`

 #### GNOME

-You have to install [oomox](https://github.com/themix-project/oomox) there select BWnB from the available themes.
+BWnB is published on [oomox](https://github.com/themix-project/oomox), you can install it from there directly.

+You can find a copy of [published version](https://github.com/themix-project/themix-gui/blob/master/colors/Contributed/BWnB) in [gnome/BWnB](./gnome/BWnB) for tweaking.

 ##### Telegram Desktop

-Send `telegram/BWnB.tdesktop-theme` to your saved messages and apply the theme.
+Send [telegram/BWnB.tdesktop-theme](./telegram/BWnB.tdesktop-theme) to your saved messages and apply the theme.

-### More Info